Symmetric Equilibria in Stochastic Timing Games: Introduction

-Theorem \ref{thm:symeql} then makes use of the mentioned strategy extensions, which allow us to provide symmetric preemption equilibria for regimes with a first-mover advantage.
+Theorem \ref{thm:symeql} then incorporates further strategy extensions, which provide symmetric preemption equilibria for regimes with a first-mover advantage.
 The theorem establishes that they form feasible continuation equilibria when leaving regimes with second-mover advantages.
-In aggregate we thus obtain payoff-symmetric equilibria for games without any restriction on the local incentives.
-There may be arbitrary, random alternations of first- or second-mover advantages.
+In aggregate, we thus obtain payoff-symmetric equilibria for games without any restriction on the local incentives.
+There may be arbitrary, random alternations of first- or second-mover advantages in the game.

-Theorem \ref{thm:maxeql} determines \emph{efficient} symmetric equilibria.
-While the previous ones involve extreme preemption~-- whenever there is a strict first-mover advantage~-- we now identify equilibria with least sustainable preemption, resulting in the highest feasible payoffs.
-For that purpose we focus on \emph{payoff-symmetric} equilibria, with symmetric payoffs in every subgame, since this property has important implications for equilibrium strategies.
-Roughly, conditional stopping probabilities can only differ when players are currently indifferent to become leader or follower.
-With the additional assumption that simultaneous stopping is not strictly better than leading or following, in equilibrium the players can coordinate at most on optimally stopping the minimum of the leader and follower payoff processes.
-Whenever the leader payoff exceed that value, there must be preemption.
+Theorem \ref{thm:maxeql} determines \emph{optimal} symmetric equilibria.
+Whereas the previous ones involve extreme preemption~-- whenever there is a strict first-mover advantage~--, we now identify equilibria with least sustainable preemption, resulting in the highest feasible payoffs.
+For that purpose we focus on \emph{payoff-symmetric} equilibria, with symmetric payoffs in every subgame, as this property has important implications for equilibrium strategies.
+Roughly, conditional stopping probabilities can only differ when players are currently indifferent between becoming leader or follower.
+Under the additional assumption that simultaneous stopping is not strictly better than leading or following, the players can coordinate at most on optimally stopping the minimum of the leader and follower payoff processes in any equilibrium.
+Whenever the leader payoff exceed that value, preemption must occur.
 Knowing this restricts the relevant stopping times in the previous problem, which further reduces the attainable value.
 Iterating the procedure formally as an algorithm identifies inevitable preemption points.

-Theorem \ref{thm:maxeql} establishes that we do obtain a well-defined equilibrium in the end, not only a limit value.
-It is based on the previous equilibria, but suppressing preemption where possible.
-The main problem is to show that there remain proper equilibria where preemption does take place, and that we indeed have well measurable, time-consistent strategies when applying the proposed algorithm to all subgames.
+Theorem \ref{thm:maxeql} establishes that we even obtain a well-defined subgame-perfect equilibrium in the end, not only a limit value.
+It is based on the previous equilibria, but suppressing preemption whenever possible, and verifies that indeed well measurable, time-consistent strategies result when applying the proposed algorithm to all subgames.